Better EU Policies for More and Better Homes! A Housing Europe campaign that builds on what works.

 - Making space for emerging alternatives, such as Community Land Trust, Shared Ownership etc.

-The campaign will generate concrete policy suggestions on issues that directly or indirectly affect the housing policies of all member states
+The campaign generated concrete policy suggestions on issues that directly or indirectly affect the housing policies of all member states

 What can be done?
 Overview of the campaign asks